La Chaux-de-Fonds Tourist Information

 Espacité Tower, a skyscraper on the city's main

-drag.
-The tourist office is in the base of the tower.
+welcome center is in the base of the tower.
 Ask for a copy of La

 Chaux-de-Fonds on Foot, a free illustrated walking guide to the city center.

 (As long as you're at the tower, ride the free elevator to the top floor

 to enjoy a panoramic view of the city.)

 If you're seriously interested in